evmos/decay-data/README.md

-This repo tries to efficiently collect migrated and merged events over a specified block range.
+This repo tries to collect migrated and merged events over a specified block range.

 ## Results